 6) Your mother was right!
 Eat some chicken soup!
 Not the store bought cans of soup but the real thing made from scratch.
 The method in in making homemade chicken stock is to not let any of the chicken go to waste.
 You boil the carcass (or the whole chicken) and let it simmer with spices and vegetables for about four hours.
 This process produces one of the most healing foods there is.
 Chicken contains cysteine which thins mucus so it can expel easier.
 It has also been proven to heal the lining of the stomach.
 Consider adding this staple when you feel a sinus infection coming on.

 7) Irrigate your sinuses with a saline solution.
 This will help flush out any bacteria or fungus from your sinuses.
 The Neil Med irrigator works well for this.
+There are also probiotics on the market now for the sinuses.
+People who have chronic sinus issues seem to lack a healthy bacteria called lactobacillus Sakei.

 8) Pray – In my opinion this should be first, but I didn’t want to lose anyone right from the beginning who are not spiritual.
 God created our bodies and he knows how to heal them.
 He is interested in not just your spiritual side but the physical part of you as well.
 Pray for direction on healing, he is a God of restoration!
 Once you help yourself, help others!
 There is healing in itself when you come outside of yourself and reach out to help others.
 When we don’t feel well we tend to have trouble thinking beyond how we “feel” and this is not healthy!